Nam June Paik: Early life and education

 Paik was born in Keijō (Seoul), Korea, Empire of Japan in 1932.
 He was the youngest of three brothers and two sisters.
 His father, who in 2002 was revealed to be a Korean who collaborated with the Japanese during the latter's occupation of Korea, owned a major textile manufacturing firm.
 As he was growing up, he was trained as a classical pianist.
 By virtue of his affluent background, Paik received an elite education in modern (largely Western) music through his tutors.

 In 1950, during the Korean War, Paik and his family fled from their home in Korea, first fleeing to Hong Kong, but later moved to Japan.
 Paik graduated with a BA in aesthetics from the University of Tokyo in 1956, where he wrote a thesis on the composer Arnold Schoenberg.

-Paik then moved to West Germany in 1957 to study music history with composer Thrasybulos Georgiades at Munich University.
+Paik then moved to West Germany in 1957 to study music history with composer Thrasybulos Georgiades at LMU Munich.
 While studying in Germany, Paik met the composers Karlheinz Stockhausen and John Cage and the conceptual artists Sharon Grace, George Maciunas, Joseph Beuys, and Wolf Vostell.